onap/vnfrqts-requirements/docs/Chapter5/Heat.rst

 4. availability\_zone

-Requirement R-01455 defines how the ‘{vm-type]’ is defined.
+Requirement R-01455 defines how the '{vm-type}' is defined.

-Requirement R-82481 defines how the ‘{vm-type} is used.’
+Requirement R-82481 defines how the '{vm-type}' is used.

 The table below provides a summary.
 The sections that follow provides the detailed requirements.